Beers15/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 The main things to consider when building each method were how should the next pointers for each node be manipulated as well when should the top/start/end pointers be updated.
 With those things in mind I took on one bullet point at a time from the list above.
-Afterward completing each requirement, I checked for accuracy with unit tests for each (no tests here for the existing linked list methods).
+Afterward completing each requirement, I checked for accuracy with unit tests for each.

 I followed my created visuals in order to more easily turn ideas into code.